mvazquezc/openshift-update-graph-viewer/README.md

 This repository is based on the work made by @ctron in https://github.com/ctron/openshift-update-graph.

-On top of his work this reposiroty adds a proxy to get OpenShift update channels from GitHub and adds the posibility to get the update graph directly from a public/self-managed Cincinnati instance.
+On top of his work, this repository adds a proxy to get OpenShift update channels from GitHub and adds the posibility to get the update graph directly from a public/self-managed Cincinnati instance.

 ## How to use it